7ws/logfreak/README.md

 > repository from the mainstream.
 This will keep any local dependencies up to
 > date and run occasional required migration tasks.

+This projects uses [bower][7] for managing third-party static files libraries.
+Please make sure you have an up-to-date version of it installed and available in your `$PATH`:

+	$ bower --version

 ### Running